| | | |

 Enjoy a decadent breakfast with our French toast casserole for two.
 Made with brown sugar, cinnamon, and vanilla, it’s the ultimate morning delight.

 Our French toast casserole for two is the perfect breakfast for two or three people.
-The casserole makes delicious breakfast or brunch, and it’s especially easy because it’s made in one dish.
-It’s a delightful way to transform leftover bread into a golden, custardy dish.
-Brown sugar, cinnamon, and vanilla flavor the dish, and a maple syrup drizzle adds to the decadence.
+The casserole makes a delicious breakfast or brunch, and it’s especially easy because it’s made in one dish.
+It’s a nice way to transform leftover or day-old bread into a golden, custardy dish.
+Brown sugar, cinnamon, and vanilla flavor the dish, and a drizzle of maple syrup adds to the decadence.

-Whether served as a comforting breakfast centerpiece or a cozy dessert, this French toast casserole is easy to prepare and impossible to resist.
-It’s a heartwarming way to repurpose leftover bread or rolls into something special—a dish your family will repeatedly request.
+Whether served as a comforting breakfast centerpiece or a cozy dessert, this French toast casserole is easy to prepare and irresistible.
+This is a recipe you’ll put on repeat.

 Recipe Variations